Top 10 Mobsters of All Time

 Top 3 Reasons

-1. In 1920 during the height of Prohibition, Capone’s multi-million dollar Chicago operation in bootlegging, prostitution and gambling dominated the organized crime scene.
+1. During the height of Prohibition in the 1920s, Capone’s Chicago operation in bootlegging, prostitution and gambling dominated the organised crime scene nationally.
+His empire was run with military efficiency and generated staggering sums.

-2. Newspapers of the time estimated Capone’s operations generated $100 million in revenue annually.
+2. Newspapers of the era estimated Capone’s operations generated $100 million in annual revenue — equivalent to over $1.5 billion today.
+He was the most profitable criminal in American history at the time.

 7. Vito Genovese